VT tank: Design

-The idea was that the tank would close in on the enemy on a zig-zag course (Wedelfahrt, much like a skier wedeling downhill), which would make it much harder for the enemy to aim.
+The idea was that the tank would close in on the enemy on a zig-zag course (Wedelfahrt, much like a skier wedeling downhill).
 The target would be locked into the aiming computer, the gunner would hold the trigger and the gun would fire automatically in the moment when the muzzle was on the target during the next change of direction.

 The VT 1-1 was armed with two 105 mm rifled guns, which were loaded manually.
 The VT 1–2 carried two 120 mm smoothbore guns equipped with 6-round automatic loaders.
 The GVTs were not fitted with guns, instead they mounted two gun simulators.
 For combat simulations they used Talissi laser fire simulators.
 The propellant gases were created with a 20 mm cannon mounted on the roof.